Safe motor arming system

 - The mix first line ('MAX') sets the motor to motor off.
 This is the default state.

-- The second line ('Thr') passes control to the throttle stick when arming switch L3 is True.
-In the mixer menu, the 'multiplex' option must be set to 'Replace', so that it over-rides the first line.
+- The second line ('Thr') is active only when L3 is true (motor armed).
+It passes control to the throttle stick.
+The 'multiplex' option must be set to 'Replace', so that the first line is ignored.

 Using Channel Override special function